stevedonovan/winapi/readme.md

     > = proc:run_times()
     0       31

-`working_size` gives you a lower and an upper bound on the process memory in kB; `run_times` gives you the time (in milliseconds) spent in the user process and in the kernel.
+`working_size` gives you a lower and an upper bound on the process memory in kB (as committed pages); `run_times` gives you the time (in milliseconds) spent in the user process and in the kernel.
 So the time to calculate `40+2` twice is too fast to even register, and it has only spent 31 msec in the system.

 It is possible to wait on more than one process at a time.
 Consider this simple time-wasting script: